Terminal Troubleshooting

 root

-user exists and enabled.
-In case it is locked, here is how to enable it:Set root password
+user exists and is enabled.
+If it is locked, enable it as follows:Set root password

 sudo passwd root